lzim/mtl/blue/session02/s02_learner/mtl_session02_see.md

 For *MTL* 1.7 click [here](https://github.com/lzim/mtl/blob/master/release_1.7/mtl_session02_see.md).

 ### 5. To view your team patient data and your team trends click "Get Patient-level Data."
-We will not do this in-session today
+We will not do this in-session today.

 - **You already have a fresh data UI file to work with in your team data_ui folder.**
 - We will learn about the "Create Team Data Table" button in our next team meeting.